 - See a health care provider for persistent pain, eye redness, change in vision, drainage from the eye, rashes around the eye, swelling of the eyelids, or fever.

 3. Follow Up

 - The health care provider will examine the eye and test vision.
-Depending on the age of the person, the health care provider may also check the pressure within the eye.
+Depending on the age of the person, the health care provider may also check the pressure within the eye and perform other tests.

-- Depending on the cause, the health care provider may prescribe eye drops or oral medicines and may recommend consultation from an ophthalmologist (eye specialist).
+- Depending on the cause, the health care provider may prescribe eye drops or oral medicines or both and may recommend consultation from an ophthalmologist (eye specialist).

 - Follow up depends on the cause of pain but may require a visit to an ophthalmologist.